Israel strikes southern suburbs of Beirut for the first time in nearly a week

 Hezbollah began firing rockets into Israel on Oct.
 8 in solidarity with the Palestinian militant group Hamas, following their surprise attack on southern Israel.
 A year of low-level fighting escalated into all-out war last month, and has displaced some 1.2 million people in Lebanon.

-Elsewhere, Israeli strikes late Tuesday in the southern town of Qana killed 10 people and wounded 15 others, Lebanon’s state-run National News Agency said.
+Elsewhere, Israeli strikes late Tuesday in the southern town of Qana killed at least 15 people, according to Lebanon's Civil Defense.
+Nuhad Bustanji, a spokesperson for the first responders, said rescue efforts were still underway and the toll could rise.

-Nuhad Bustanji, a spokesperson for the Lebanese Civil Defense, said one person was killed and 34 wounded, with the toll likely to rise as rescue efforts continue.
-It was not immediately possible to resolve the different tolls provided by authorities.

-Videos shared on social media showed the smoking ruins of what appears to be a building targeted in the strike with surrounding structures damaged as well.
+Videos shared on social media showed the smoking ruins of a building targeted in the strike with surrounding structures damaged as well.
 Local media said there were several strikes in the southern town Tuesday night.

 Qana was the site of an Israeli artillery strike on a United Nations compound that killed dozens of civilians in 1996.